billra/billra.com/README.md

 - do normal two ball collision from simplified algorithm above
 - update `tbc` with any pairs affected by collision movement: remove or reinsert by time
 - ...

+New feature:
+- Each ball picks one it is attracted to.
+Direction of travel is updated each step to point to that ball.
+Easier to implement if `vx`, `vy` is stored as `dir` and `v` instead?